Best Bottle Warmer

 - Portability and Footprint — Easy to transport and fits in your kitchen

-As we describe in our breastmilk advice, your breastmilk is "liquid gold."
-Its nutritional content is invaluable for your baby, but the nutrients can be degraded by overheating.
+As we describe in our breastmilk storage advice, your breastmilk is "liquid gold."
+Its nutritional content is invaluable for your baby, but it requires special care, or overheating can degrade the nutrients by overheating.

 Keep in mind that the ideal breast milk temperature is around body temperature, 98.6 F / 37 C, or less, which feels lukewarm.